Available WAVES balance

 # Exchange transaction

-Keeper (or Waves Keeper) is a web browser extension that allows users to securely interact with Waves-enabled web services.
+Keeper (or Keeper Wallet (opens new window)) is a web browser extension that allows users to securely interact with Waves-enabled web services.

-LPoS (or Leased Proof-of-Stake) is a consensus algorithm in which the probability of generating the next block by the participant is proportional to the share of cryptocurrency belonging to this participant or leased to this participant from their total supply.
-In other words, the more tokens on the account of the miner (own and leased to them), the higher the probability of generating the next block.
+LPoS (or Leased Proof-of-Stake) is a consensus algorithm in which the probability of generating the next block by the participant is proportional to the share of cryptocurrency belonging to this participant or staked to this participant from their total supply.
+In other words, the more tokens on the account of the miner (own and staked to them), the higher the probability of generating the next block.

 The mainnet (or main network) is the main Waves blockchain network.